ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 Security and regulation compliance includes tasks such as security controls implementation and compliance certification.

-### Security and regulation compliance for VMware Shared
+### Security and regulation compliance for {{site.data.keyword.vm-shared}}
 {: #understand-responsib-security-compliance-shared}

-Starting on 28 March 2024, VMware Shared will no longer be available for new deployments.
+{{site.data.keyword.vm-shared}} is no longer available for new deployments.
 Existing instances will continue to be supported until 15 January 2025.
-Ensure that you migrate all your VMware Shared resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 15 January 2025.
-For more information, see [End of Support for VMware Shared deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared).
+Ensure that you migrate all your {{site.data.keyword.vm-shared}} resources to [{{site.data.keyword.vcf-aas}}](/docs/vmware-service) by 15 January 2025.
+For more information, see [End of Support for {{site.data.keyword.vm-shared}} deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared).
 {: deprecated}

-The following table describes the responsibilities that are related to security and regulation compliance for VMware Shared.
+The following table describes the responsibilities that are related to security and regulation compliance for {{site.data.keyword.vm-shared}}.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |
 | Encryption | Secure connections are provided to administration portals and replication endpoints.
 Backups are encrypted uniquely per customer. | If required, secure with HTTPS. |
 {: row-headers}
 {: caption="Table 6.
-Responsibilities for security and regulation compliance for VMware Shared" caption-side="bottom"}
+Responsibilities for security and regulation compliance for {{site.data.keyword.vm-shared}}" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-security-compliance-shared-table}

-### Security and regulation compliance for VMware Solutions offerings (other than VMware Shared)
+### Security and regulation compliance for VMware Solutions offerings (other than {{site.data.keyword.vm-shared}})
 {: #understand-responsib-security-compliance-dedicated}

-The following table describes the responsibilities that are related to security and regulation compliance for all VMware Solutions offerings, other than VMware Shared.
+The following table describes the responsibilities that are related to security and regulation compliance for all VMware Solutions offerings, other than {{site.data.keyword.vm-shared}}.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |
 | Encryption | Provide integration with Key Protect and Hyper Protect Crypto Services through KMIP service as an option for implementing data at-rest encryption. | Configure and manage encryption for both data at rest and in transit, as needed. |
 {: row-headers}
 {: caption="Table 7.
-Responsibilities for security and regulation compliance for VMware Solutions offerings (other than VMware Shared)" caption-side="bottom"}
+Responsibilities for security and regulation compliance for VMware Solutions offerings (other than {{site.data.keyword.vm-shared}})" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-security-compliance-dedicated-table}